DavidPnb/obsidian-notes/70-79 Finas Artes/70 Arte.md

 	- Perspective for Comic Book Artist by David Chelsea
 - **Animación**
 	- The Illusion of Life by Ollie Johnston
+	- How to Make Animated Films by Tony White
 ___